vtjoeh/webex-presenter-desk-pro/README.md

 Designed to work in a Webex Meeting.
 Video is sent in the secondary content channel.

-**Note:** _The macro **dbWebexPresenter.js** also needs to be installed, but does not need to be enabled.
+**Note:** _The macro **dbWebexPresenter.js** also needs to be installed but does not need to be enabled.
 Presets are stored in this macro for cases when the macro engine is restarted or if the Desk Pro is turned off and on._

 **Note:** _Requires CE9.15 or the latest RoomOS software_